HSLdevcom/hfp-loader/README.md

 Use the included `postgres_schema.sql` file to create the database tables.

-Then, run the app with this command:
+Then, run the app with this command, giving the date to load data for as the only argument:

 ```
 yarn start 2021-02-09
 ```

-Substitute the date for the date you want to load.

 ## The Plan